dmtaylor/costanza/README.md

 - listen: listen to incoming Discord events & respond appropriately.
 This is the main mode of operation
 - roll: runs the dice roller using the positional arguments.
 This is useful for testing out changes to the parser on the command line
 - quote: prints a quote to stdout.
 This is useful for testing changes to quote retrieval.
+- cfg: loads configuration from environment.
+This is useful in debugging issues loading configuration.

 The following behaviors are present in listen mode:
 - If Costanza is @-ed, it will respond with a random quote from a slightly curated list of George Costanza quotes